mz347247/eva/README.md

 Under this method, we first filter all the ticks and find out the number of separate ticks.
 Second, we use, say, 5 percent of the number of separate ticks as the target number of opportunities for this alpha.
 It means that alpha generated using the same md, for example l2, will have close number of target opportunities.
 Third, we try to pick top *x* percent opportunities from the original (**not filtered**) ticks so that the number of independent opportunities is close to the target.

+## **Intermediate Evaluation Statistics**
+We will save the intermediate evaluation statistics locally for the purpose of generating the evaluation report.
+The procedure is similar to the MapReduce system.
+You are also free to check these intermediate stats.

+### *daily stats*
+Statistics per **alpha** per **side** per **stock** per **day**.
+They include statistics for alphas in both the whole sample and the cutoff (eg. top240) part

+### *intraday stats*
+Statistics per **alpha** per **side** per **exchange** per **minute**

+## **Evaluation Report**
+Three example evaluation reports corresponding to the three evaluation methods are under the folder `./results`.

+### *summary statistics*
+Summary statistics of alphas and the actual return in the whole sample with a histogram plot.

+### *overall performance*
+* countOppo: average number of opportunities per day per stock
+* topPercent: average percentage of number of opportunities across the number of ticks
+* yHatHurdle: minimum yHat of the opportunities
+* yHatAvg: average yHat of the opportunities
+* vwActualRetAvg: notional weighted realized return of each opportunity
+* availNtl: average available notional of each opportunity

+### *realized return* / *number of opportunities*
+-- Notional weighted realized return of each opportunity aggregated over each minute/day/month.

+-- Average number of opportunities per stock per day aggregated over each day/month.

+-- Average number of opportunities per stock per minute aggregated over the whole sample

+When `eval_focus` is set to *ret*, the report will only display the plots for realized return.
+If *oppo*, it will only display the plots for the number of opportunities.
+If *mixed*, plots for both realized return and the number of opportunities will be shown.